jtostlebe/nevergiveup/content/_index.md

               <strong>— Jason G., Program Participant</strong>
             </div>
             <div class="testimonial-card">
               “This!
 Is the real deal.
 I am so impressed with Never Give Up home.
-I had the honor of visiting yesterday when I visited my son.
+I had the honor of visiting with Shane yesterday when I visited my son.
 It was hard to keep the tears back.
 Shane's commitment to re-entry is phenomenal.”
               <strong>— Allison D., Participant’s Mother</strong>
             </div>
             <div class="testimonial-card">